-(3c) Allowed Underlying Depreciation for calendar year t
+(3d) Allowed Underlying Depreciation for calendar year t

 Description: Depreciation is deducted from the RAB and recovered through the depreciation building block in determined costs (with the exception of pension pass-through depreciation which is recovered separately through user charges).
 The amount of depreciation is calculated by reference to the average asset life assumptions across NERL's regulated assets.
-Any variances between the depreciation values fixed at RP3 and the depreciation on actual capex will be adjusted through the backlog adjustment to depreciation described in item (3d).
+Any variances between the depreciation values fixed at RP3 and the depreciation on actual capex will be adjusted through the backlog adjustment to depreciation in NR28.